tarwn/lessthandot-hugo/blogs/content/posts/2012-04-03-dealing-with-the-the-text.md

 ---
 Recently my colleague sent me a strange error she was getting in our VFP application

-“The text, ntext, or image pointer value conflicts with the column name specified.”
+"The text, ntext, or image pointer value conflicts with the column name specified."

 I was not getting the same error, so it was puzzling indeed.
 After some research online I found the [following thread][1] and suspected the problem was in the image size.
 And yes, after I chose a file about 2MB in size I was able to reproduce the same error.
 I haven't been able to determine the exact image size when this error occurs, but in my tests the files less than 400Kb worked and bigger files produced the error.